Workers remove first piece of Key Bridge from ship as salvage operation continues

 According to a statement Sunday morning from the office of Gov. Wes Moore, a Democrat, operators had removed a 200-ton bridge piece from Span 19.
 The Singapore-flagged vessel, the Dali, struck the bridge shortly before 1:30 a.m.
 Tuesday and has been aground since with a section of the structure weighing its bow.

-Authorities will conduct a grounding survey late Sunday to determine how hard the ground surrounding the Dali, according to Moore’s office.
+Authorities will conduct a grounding survey late Sunday to determine how hard the ground surrounding the Dali is, according to Moore’s office.

 Several Maryland politicians spoke on Sunday morning news shows about the response to the bridge collapse and the need to make quick progress at opening the port.